 Underwatering can cause your cactus distress.
 Without regular watering, your plant will be not only thirsty but hungry.

-Conversely, in a home setting, it’s very easy to overwater cactus.
+Conversely, in a home setting, overwatering your cactus is very easy to do.

 If you use the same watering schedule you use for other plants; your cactus is sure to become waterlogged and experience problems such as root rot and yellowing.

 To establish a good watering schedule, monitor the soil regularly.
 Drainage is important.